-- 6. Recommendation initiated by SOE from the Office of Student Development and Learning (pertains to main campus students only).
-For students attending at an off-site location, an acceptable professional skills and disposition form from the Teacher Education Student Advisor (TESA) is required. - 7.
-Official indication of a passing score on the reading, mathematics and writing sections of the Basic Skills Test of the Michigan Test for Teacher Certification.
-See section titled "Proficiency Test" in the School of Education Teacher Education Handbook regarding maximum number of retakes allowed. - This test should be taken during the freshman year or no later than the end of the first semester of courses for post baccalaureate or transfer students.

-- No waivers will be granted for this requirement to pass the MBST. - No 300 to 400 level education courses may be registered for or taken until the entire basic skills exam is successfully completed and official scores are received by the School of Education, directly from the testing service. - 8.
-Acceptable ratings in "Professional Behaviors and Dispositions" and "Pedagogical Knowledge, Skills and Dispositions" as evaluated by the School of Education. - 9.
-Sophomore or higher standing.
+- 7. Recommendation initiated by SOE from the Office of Student Development and Learning (pertains to main campus students only).
+For students attending at an off-site location, an acceptable professional skills and disposition form from the Teacher Education Student Advisor (TESA) is required. - 8.
+Official indication of a passing score on the reading, mathematics and writing sections of the Michigan Professional Readiness Test (PRE) fromerly called MBST.
+See section titled "Proficiency Test" in the School of Education Teacher Education Handbook regarding maximum number of retakes allowed. - This test must be taken during EDU 140. - No waivers will be granted for this requirement to pass the PRE. - No 300 methods or 400 level education courses may be registered for or taken until the entire basic skills exam is successfully completed and official scores are received by the School of Education, directly from the testing service. - 9.
+Acceptable ratings in "Professional Behaviors and Dispositions" and "Pedagogical Knowledge, Skills and Dispositions" as evaluated by the School of Education. - 10.
+Completing the requirement for admission to the SOE as early as possible is imperative in order to complete the program in an efficient time frame.